 Then you go to your software’s “browser” and load up some sounds/samples.
 If you’re sampling or using a synth, you’re not stuck to the defaults/presets.
 You can create your own unique sounds too.

 After that you program (click little boxes with the mouse) or play out (on your MIDI hardware controller) a melody, bassline, chord progression or drum groove within the “sequencer.”

 You create different musical loops (or longer musical sections) and stack them on top of each other.

 The longer the better.
 Yea, we make loop-based music that repeats, but the more repetitive something is, the quicker it becomes boring to a listener.

-Then you take those different loops you created and arrange them in the “arrangement window” so that it sounds like a full song.
+What you have to do next is take those different loops you created and arrange them in the “arrangement window” so that it sounds like a full song.

 Once that’s done you add finishing touches – drop out the drums in certain parts, add cool sound effects in others, etc. The idea is to add variety that makes a listener’s ear keep interest in your song.

-Then, if you want to go that far, you can do some basic mixing (adjusting levels/volume/etc) and even record some vocals on top.
+Then, if you want to go that far, you can do some mixing (adjusting levels/volume/EQ, adding digital effects, etc) and even record some vocals on top.

 And there you have it – you’re a damn producer now.